OilerNetwork/pitchlake_starknet/documentation.md

 ## The next option round is initialized

-When the current option round settles, the next option round (that has been _Open_ and accepting deposits) gets initialized, this is the start of the _round transition period_.
-While in this transition period, the parameters of the next option round are known (initialized), and LPs can decide to withdraw their rolled over liquidity (and still deposit during this period).
+When the current option round settles, the next option round gets deployed and initialized, this is the start of the _round transition period_.
+While in this transition period, the parameters of the next option round are known (initialized), and LPs can decide to withdraw their rolled over liquidity.

 The values used in the initializer that stem from Fossil are the strike price, cap level, and reserve price.